I recognize the irony in trying to show you how incredible printed albums are via a digital website.

 There are key ingredients that go into a timeless, emotional, aesthetic album design, but here's the thing: you don't have to worry about any of it.
 I’ve invested in this education so that you don’t have to.
 I take the hard part off of your plate and design an album that tells the story of your elopement day from start to seamless finish.

 With cloud-based software, you can digitally turn your album’s pages and preview the design.
 Leave comments on any images or pages that you’d like to change; nothing gets printed without your stamp of approval!

 Everything about your album cover is totally up to you.

-From the fabric type (several different leather options, velvet, book cloth, or an eco-leather you won't believe isn't real), to the colour, to the debossing on the cover and spine.
+From the fabric type (several different leather options, velvet, book cloth, or a vegan leather you won't believe isn't real), to the colour, to the debossing on the cover and spine.